 Batch all tedious finishing tasks into one weekly session.
 Make it predictable and bounded.

-System 6: Accountability Body Double
+System 6: Accountability Body Doubling

 Work alongside someone else.
 Their presence alone changes your neurochemistry.

-System 7: The Project Dashboard
+System 7: The Visual Project Dashboard

 Build a visible dashboard showing every project’s status and next action.
 Review daily.